clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/getting_started_lein.md

 pulling in dependencies (including Clojure itself), running the REPL, running your program and its tests, packaging your program for distribution, and other administrative tasks.
-Run `lein help` to see the list of all the tasks in can perform.
+Run `lein help` to see the list of all the tasks it can perform.

 > Again, there's no need to "install" Clojure, per se.
 Lein
 > will take care of fetching it for you.